 - Back pain

-By the time the child's first symptoms are noticed, non-surgical treatment for tethered cord is usually not effective.
+By the time the child's first symptoms are noticed, non-surgical treatment for a tethered cord is usually not effective.
 The primary goal of surgical untethering is to prevent further progression of the neurological deterioration that has led to the functional symptoms.
-It is also hoped that surgery will restore some of the neurological function lost, however some neurological function may never be recovered.
+It is also hoped that surgery will restore some of the neurological function lost.
+However, some neurological function may never be recovered.